CodeStory/lab-docker/README.md

 As a user, you should see no difference compared to the original application.
 That's the whole point!

+## How is that possible?

+The `web`'s expectation is that a `words` host exists on the network and that it responds on port `8080`.
+What we did it renamed the `words` service to `words-java` and introduced a new `go` based service under the name of `words`.

+> Step 1, we had: web:80 -> words:8080 (java)
+> Now, we have: web:80 -> words:8080 (go) -> words-java:8080 (java)

+Thanks to Docker networking and the `expose` configuration, we can have two services running on port `8080` without a conflict.
+An automatic translation will be done by the network.
+We don't have to change our code.
+How cool is that?

 ## What to explore in this step

 1. Check the logs and see the dispatcher in action